KQM-git/HSRNews/archive/446.md

 ### Game Updates and Improvements Overview

+■2024/01/18

+- Fixes an issue where there is a chance the game cannot proceed as normal when challenging the "Confusing Lies" portion of the " Virtual Scentventure" on certain Android devices.

 ■2024/01/17

 - Fixes an issue where there is a chance of encountering the popup message "No mail to claim" when hitting "Claim" after already claiming the "Subscription Reply from Dr. Ratio" mail.